Aditya-171/Aditya-171/README.md

 ## Hi there 👋
 This is **Aditya soni** here.

-My main interest lies in Deep Learning and Machine Learning.
+My main interest lies in Programming and Machine Learning.
 I also have basic knowledge of Tableau.
 I am always curious to learn something new.

 🔭 I’m currently working on a Machine learning project